SevlaMare/robotGame/README.md

 # Robot vs Ninja
-> A game where you can eliminate the ninjas, using a robot with massive destruction weapows.
+> A game where you can eliminate the ninjas, using a robot with massive destruction weapons.

 ![screenshot](doc/screenshot.png)